 How Does Exercise Help With Stress?

-- improves ability to control weight
+- improve your ability to control weight

-How Much Exercise Do You Need to Reduce Stress?
+How Much Exercise Do You Need?

 What Types of Exercise Help With Stress?